neveranyart/weaver/README.md

 1. User navigates from `"/"` to `"/projects"` /// `pageRendered → false`, `navigating → true`.
 2. `DelayedOutlet` receives the new parent and holds the parent.
 3. User cancels before the delay elapses.
-4. The current Pipeline at `"/"` detects mismatch, reverting /// `navigating → false`, `pageRendered → true`.
+4. Detects mismatch, reverting /// `navigating → false`, `pageRendered → true`.

 Pipeline actively checks for mismatch so step 4 applies even when user cancels before `DelayedOutlet` can hold parent and wait.